 It’s strange to think that this time last year I hadn’t been abroad in quite a long time, and when I had it wasn’t really something you could describe as “travel”.
 It was more like typical short holidays, and the times I’d been away without my parents was rare.
-I traveled the UK via train extensively but as soon as anything involved an overnight stay the costs wracked up and I couldn’t justify it.
+I travelled the UK via train extensively but as soon as anything involved an overnight stay the costs wracked up and I couldn’t justify it.
 Thankfully my little trip to Cologne paired with my bigger trips to Orlando and New York at the end of that year built up my confidence with travel planning.
 Then I discovered Airbnb (affiliate link) and signed up to every discount travel website going and suddenly things were affordable.
-By the start of 2017 I had well and truly caught the bug and was ready to get moving!
-Here’s a roundup of my travel in the first half of 2017 and trust me guys, there is so much more to come!
+By the start of 2017, I had well and truly caught the bug and was ready to get moving!
+Here’s my travel roundup for the first half of 2017 and trust me guys, there is so much more to come!

 London is my home base so I guess this shouldn’t really count but whatever I’m in love with my city and I will continue to explore it so I’m counting it!

 Check out my Central London Photo Walk post & my Thames Rockets post.

 This was my second trip to Scotland after my first visit back in 2010 when I was working for the Edinburgh Fringe Festival.
 Edinburgh is a gorgeous, historical, magical city and I loved it just as much 7 years later.